ashcrow/tbd/doc/overview.rst

 - Service status for health checking
 - Plug-in based authentication framework
 - Command line interface for operators
-- Out of the box support for Atomic, RHEL, Fedora, and CentOS
+- Built in support for Atomic, RHEL, Fedora, and CentOS

 Flow